opensource-3d-p/rperf/README.md

-  * This addresses a commonly seen case in embedded-like systems where a piece of equipment has a very small send- or receive-buffer that the OS does not know about and it will just drop packets when it receives a huge mass of data in a single burst, incorrectly unre-reporting network capacity.
+  * This addresses a commonly seen case in embedded-like systems where a piece of equipment has a very small send- or receive-buffer that the OS does not know about and it will just drop packets when receiving a huge mass of data in a single burst, incorrectly under-reporting network capacity.

 * Stream-configuration and results are exchanged via a dedicated connection and every data-path has clearly defined timeout, completion and failure semantics,